MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Complete:**

-    - All completed Request has been moved to Completed Stage, After the Settlement request completed by the User.
+    - Completed Request is moved to Completed Stage, After the Vacation Settlement request completed. and use this all completed request for Tracking the status of the request.

 | [Home](#human-resource-management) | [Main](#leave-management) | [Back](#vacation-settlement) |